 Since the product technically does contain an ingredient with “99% Aloe Vera Gel”, companies tend to use this loophole to their advantage and label their product with that claim.
 To determine if the statistics can be trusted, always go to the ingredient list to double-check.

-Let’s face it: we all love a product that is well-packaged, with good designs that are pleasing to the eye; bonus if it comes with a lovely scent too!
+Let’s face it: we all love a well-packaged product, with good designs that are pleasing to the eye; bonus if it comes with a lovely scent too!
 While not exactly a misleading skincare claim, the packaging is one marketing technique that companies use to attract consumers.
-It is only human nature to be drawn to what we deem as beautiful.

 With good packaging, it is easy to sway the hearts of consumers into giving the product a try, even though the ingredient list might not look that good.
 Companies tend to exploit our attraction to aesthetics by spicing up their labels with beautiful designs.
-The same goes for scents and fragrances as many of us tend to be attracted to things that smell good.
+The same goes for scents and fragrances as these play a part in grabbing our attention.

 While it may look and smell good, we should still take a look at the ingredient list of the product to determine its quality, although the product design might have already gotten our hearts.
-What’s more, many fragrances and colourings might be made from harmful ingredients to produce bright colours and the variety of fragrances to meet the market’s demands.
+What’s more, many fragrances and colourings contain harmful ingredients that help to produce bright colours and the variety of fragrances to meet the market’s demands.

 Natural & organic